Understanding the Technology

 But not only is there a Curves adjustment tool in Photoshop itself, there is also a Curve tool in ACR for when you process your RAW files.
 Remember from Sensitometry A, where we looked at adjustments made in Photoshop – or whatever image manipulation program you use – any changes will always result in a loss of image information.
 There are no ifs or buts here; this is always the case.

-However, do you also recall that the RAW file can be considered as the latent, unprocessed image?
-And that, when you process in ACR, you do not lose information, you effectively modify the output when you finally process the image.
+The RAW file can be considered as the latent, unprocessed image.
+When you process in ACR, you do not lose information, you effectively modify the output when you finally process the image.